ttaiv/repository-mobile-app/README.md

 A mobile app implemented with React Native that allows users to rate GitHub repositories.
-Developed as an exercise on University of Helsinki course Full stack open.
+Uses GraphQL for fetching data from server.
+Developed as an exercise on University of Helsinki course Full stack open (part 10 React Native).
 Course materials: https://fullstackopen.com/en/